Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Efficient Visible Window Generation

-Under a SAR field of view description aligned with the Systems Tool Kit (STK) side looking payload model, continuous time regional visibility is sampled and screened into a sparse set of candidate observation windows.
-The procedure combines a coarse geometric filter that retains orbit arcs with potential target intersection and a projection plane refinement that determines the entry and exit times of each candidate window.
+This section develops the method for constructing geometry feasible candidate observation windows from continuous time satellite visibility.
+The procedure combines coarse angular screening in the Earth centered Earth fixed frame, refined projection plane intersection testing on the sensor calculation plane, and boundary bisection for precise entry and exit time determination.
+Under a SAR field of view description aligned with the Systems Tool Kit (STK) side looking payload model~\cite{ansys_stk_ephemeris_file}, continuous time regional visibility is sampled and screened into a sparse set of candidate observation windows.

-\subsubsection{Coarse to Fine Geometric Screening}
+\subsection{Coarse to Fine Geometric Screening}

 Let the regional target boundary polygon be denoted by $\mathcal{G}$.
 Its boundary vertices and regional centroid are represented by Earth centered Earth fixed (ECEF) position vectors $\{\bm{r}_{g,i}\}_{i=1}^{N}$ and $\bm{r}_{g,c}$, respectively.
 Candidate window generation comprises a coarse orbit filtering stage and a refined geometric stage under the STK side looking SAR template illustrated in Fig.~\ref{fig:stk_sar_ui}.
-The minimum and maximum elevation entries bound $\theta_{\mathrm{el},\min}$ and $\theta_{\mathrm{el},\max}$, whereas the forward and aft Doppler constraint entries supply the forward and backward Doppler cone half angles $\theta_{\mathrm{DC,fwd}}$ and $\theta_{\mathrm{DC,bwd}}$, with the aft referenced backward limit restored through the supplementary angle.
+The minimum and maximum elevation entries bound $\theta_{\mathrm{el},\min}$ and $\theta_{\mathrm{el},\max}$, whereas the forward and aft exclusion entries supply the forward and backward Doppler cone half angles $\theta_{\mathrm{DC,fwd}}$ and $\theta_{\mathrm{DC,bwd}}$, with the aft referenced backward limit restored through the supplementary angle.
 Because STK evaluates the cone with the satellite velocity expressed in the Earth centered inertial (ECI) frame and then projected into the sensor frame, the satellite velocity $\bm{v}_s$ resolved in the ECEF frame after TEME rotation is distinguished here from the satellite velocity $\bm{v}_{s,\mathrm{I}}$ expressed in the ECI frame for Doppler cone evaluation.
-The coarse stage retains orbit arcs satisfying angular bandpass constraints on the normal geocentric angle $\theta_{\mathrm{SOP}}$ and on $\theta_{\mathrm{DC}}$.
+The coarse stage retains orbit arcs satisfying angular bandpass constraints on the cross track geocentric angle $\theta_{\mathrm{SOP}}$ and on $\theta_{\mathrm{DC}}$.

 Throughout this subsection the WGS-84 reference ellipsoid is adopted as the Earth model.
 Satellite and ground positions are expressed as geocentric vectors in the ECEF frame: $\bm{r}_s(t)$ denotes the satellite position at epoch~$t$, $\bm{v}_s(t)$ denotes the satellite velocity in the ECEF frame obtained after frame rotation, and $\bm{r}_g$ denotes the ECEF position of a ground point or polygon vertex.
 For geodetic latitude~$\varphi$, longitude~$\lambda$, and ellipsoidal height~$h$, the standard WGS-84 conversion is